fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     He pondered and suggested.
 Death onto him!
 How [ bad ] is the suggestion he has put forward!
 Again, death unto him!
 How [ bad ] is the suggestion he has put forward!
 Then he looked [ to those around him,] then he frowned and scowled, then turned his back, and waxed proud, then said, "This is nothing but traditional magic; this is nothing but saying of a mortal.

 Prophet Muhammad said "Abu Jahl is Firaun of my ummah".
 Abu Jahl tortured slaves and boycotted muslim businessmen.
+At that time, the prophet Muhammad ﷺ    made dua against 7 people including Abu Jahl untill their faces turn pale.
+Abdullah ibn Masood said that he saw all these seven people in the battle of Badr and all of them were dragged to the Pit.

-Ammar, Sumayah, Bilal, Khabbab
+Ammar, Sumayah, Bilal, Khabbab.

-Khababb was a swordsman. his back was in briuses and showed his back to Umar ra.
+Khababb was a swordsman.
+His back was in bruises.

+> Narrated Khabbab bin Al-Arat:
+> We complained to Allah's Messenger (ﷺ) (of the persecution inflicted on us by the infidels) while he was sitting in the shade of the Kaaba, leaning over his Burd (i.e. covering sheet).
+We said to him, "Would you seek help for us?
+Would you pray to Allah for us?"
+He said, "Among the nations before you a (believing) man would be put in a ditch that was dug for him, and a saw would be put over his head and he would be cut into two pieces; yet that (torture) would not make him give up his religion.
+His body would be combed with iron combs that would remove his flesh from the bones and nerves, yet that would not make him abandon his religion.
+By Allah, this religion (i.e. Islam) will prevail till a traveler from Sana (in Yemen) to Hadrarmaut will fear none but Allah, or a wolf as regards his sheep, but you (people) are hasty.

+House of Al Arkham was a secret meeting place.
+It was near mount Safa because many people go there and no suspision would be raised.

 </details><details><summary>